Do not plug space heaters into power strips, fire officials warn

-Keeping your home warn during the frigid winter months can be a challenge.
+Keeping your home warn during the cold Kansas months can be a challenge.
 While portable space heaters can help generate heat, plugging them in to power strips is a fire hazard.

 Fire officials say power strips are not designed to handle the energy load of a space heater and can overheat.
 The heating elements in space heaters can reach 500°F to 600°F.

 Any space heater should be plugged directly into the wall and watched while in use.

 According to the National Fire Protection Association, space heaters are most often responsible for home heating equipment fires, accounting for more than two in five fires, as well as the vast majority of associated deaths (81%) and injuries (80%).

 “Space heaters can be effective tools for heating smaller areas, but they need to be used with caution and care,” said Lorraine Carli, vice president of Outreach and Advocacy at NFPA, pointing to the tragic fire that occurred ... in Bronx, N.Y., which reportedly began with a malfunctioning space heater and resulted in 17 fatalities.